-These auidelines encompass the executive management of Isofol Medical AB (publ) and the company's Board members to the extent that remuneration other than that resolved by the Annual General Meeting is paid to Board members.
-The term "executive management" refers to the CEO.
-Deputu CEO and other members of the executive management.
+These guidelines encompass the executive management of Isofol Medical AB (publ) and the company's Board members to the extent that remuneration other than that resolved by the Annual General Meeting is paid to Board members.
+The term "executive management" refers to the CEO, Deputy CEO and other members of the executive management" refers to members of the management.
 "Other members of the executive management" refers to members of the management team and managers who report directly to the CEO.
 Managers reporting directly to the CEO in 2024 were the Chief Medical Officer and the Chief Financial Officer.

-The guidelines are forward-looking and are to be applied to agreed remuneration and changes made to already agreed remuneration, after the guidelines were adopted by the 2022 Annual General Meetina.
-The auidelines do not cover remuneration resolved upon by the general meeting of shareholders.
+The guidelines are forward-looking and are to be applied to agreed remuneration and changes made to already agreed remuneration, after the guidelines were adopted by the 2022 Annual General Meeting.
+The guidelines do not cover remuneration resolved upon by the general meeting of shareholders.

-For employment relationships that fall under regulations other than Swedish regulations, appropriate adaptations may be made to complu with such regulations or established local practice, the overall aim of the quidelines being met as far as possible.
+For employment relationships that fall under regulations other than Swedish regulations, appropriate adaptations may be made to comply with such regulations or established local practice, the overall aim of the guidelines being met as far as possible.

-The guidelines' promotion of the company's business strategy, long-term interests and sustainabilitu with 5-FU-based therapies.
+The guidelines' promotion of the company's business strategy, long-term interests and sustainability

+The objective is to make arfolitixorin available worldwide and in so doing improve the prognosis for patients with cancer being treated with 5-FU-based therapies.
 5-FU-based chemotherapu in combination with the folate leucovorin is the core of standard treatment for several solid tumors, including colorectal cancer, and is expected to continue to form the basis of first-line treatment for the foreseeable future.
-The purpose of adding folate is to enhance the effect of chemotherapu, which in turn improves survival.
+The purpose of adding folate is to enhance the effect of chemotherapy, which in turn improves survival.
 Isofol's drug candidate arfolitixorin is a synthetic copy of the active substance in leucovorin in its pure form.
-It is hoped that the additional direct-actina substance arfolitixorin will further improve the efficacy of 5-FU.
-Improved first-line treatments offer the greatest potential to improve treatment outcomes, and Isofol's goal is for arfolitixorin to be capable of replacing leucovorin as the next-generation folate.
+It is hoped that the additional direct-acting substance arfolitixorin will further improve the efficacy of 5-FU.
+Improved first-line treatments offer the greatest potential to improve treatment outcomes, and Isofol's goal is for arfolitixorin to be capable of replacing leucovorin as the next-aeneration folate.